TamasPalfi/Mock-Up/Deliverable.md

 Steps:

 1. Create a new *Member* object.
-2. Check that new *Member* created is an instance of Member.
+2. Verify that new *Member* created is an instance of Member.
-3. Check that total count of Members is 2 - ensuring that new *Member* has been added.
+3. Verify that total count of Members is 2 - ensuring that new *Member* has been added.
 Note: When the *Member* object was instantiated, it was set to a *Member* object - but this could just as easily have been *Admin* or *Idol*, as these do the same function as Member.
 Testing for *Member* shows it will work for *Idol* and *Admin*.

 ***Test Case #3: Retrieving a Member Attribute***